FAIRmat-NFDI/nomad-simulations/docs/software-development-guide.md

 ## II.
 Common Challenges

-### Stale or silent PRs
-PRs remain open without activity, status, or clear ownership.
+- **Stale or silent PRs:** Remain open without activity, status, or clear ownership.

-### PRs with unclear or growing scope
-PRs expand during review or surface design uncertainty late, making review slow and difficult.
+- **Unclear or growing scope:** Scope expands during review or design uncertainty surfaces late, making review slow and difficult.

-### Blocked PRs without visible blockers
-Dependencies on other work, people, or decisions are not made explicit.
+- **Blocked PRs without visible blockers:** Dependencies on other work, people, or decisions are not made explicit.

-### Loss of context across PRs and repositories
-PRs, issues, and follow-ups are not consistently linked.
+- **Loss of context across PRs and repositories:** PRs, issues, and follow-ups are not consistently linked.

-### Limited visibility into parallel work
-Team members are unaware of related or overlapping work.
+- **Limited visibility into parallel work:** Team members are unaware of related or overlapping work.

-### Reviews that do not advance toward a decision
-Feedback acknowledges work without clearly approving, blocking, or requesting concrete changes.
+- **Reviews that do not advance toward a decision:** Feedback acknowledges work without clearly approving, blocking, or requesting concrete changes.

-### Reluctance to close or rework PRs
-PRs remain open even when direction changes or scope becomes unclear.
+- **Reluctance to close or rework PRs:** Remain open even when direction changes or scope becomes unclear.

 ---